snagasuri/deebo-prototype/README.md

 - Mother Agent: Anthropic with claude-3-sonnet
 - Scenario Agents: OpenRouter with claude-3.5-sonnet

-The ping command increments the 'active installs' button when you first set up Deebo in a new codebase :)
+The ping command increments the 'active installs' button to let us know you set up Deebo :)

 <summary>🔍 What exactly does Deebo do?</summary>